djeada/Linux-Notes/notes/kernel.md

 ## Kernel Monitoring and Management Tools

-The Linux Kernel provides several utilities and filesystems to monitor and manage its operations:
+There are several utilities and filesystems to monitor and manage kernel operations:

 * **dmesg and journalctl:** You can use the `dmesg` command or `journalctl --dmesg` to view the messages output by the kernel, which are stored in a ring buffer.
 These messages often contain valuable information about the system's hardware and any issues the kernel encounters.